Bengalis

 Bengalis (বাঙ্গালী, বাঙালি /bn/), also rendered as endonym Bangalee, are an Indo-Aryan ethnolinguistic group originating from and culturally affiliated with the Bengal region of South Asia.
 The current population is divided between the sovereign country Bangladesh and the Indian regions of West Bengal, Tripura, Barak Valley of Assam, Andaman and Nicobar Islands, and parts of Meghalaya, Manipur and Jharkhand.
 Most speak Bengali, a classical language from the Indo-Aryan language family.

 Bengalis are the third-largest ethnic group in the world, after the Han Chinese and Arabs.
 They are the largest ethnic group within the Indo–European linguistic family and the largest ethnic group in South Asia.
-Apart from Bangladesh and the Indian states of West Bengal, Tripura, Manipur, and Assam's Barak Valley, Bengali-majority populations also reside in India's union territory of Andaman and Nicobar Islands, with significant populations in the Indian states of Arunachal Pradesh, Delhi, Odisha, Chhattisgarh, Jharkhand, Mizoram, Nagaland and Uttarakhand as well as Nepal's Province No. 1.
+Apart from Bangladesh and the Indian states of West Bengal, Tripura, Manipur, and Assam's Barak Valley, Bengali-majority populations also reside in India's union territory of Andaman and Nicobar Islands, with significant populations in the Indian states of Arunachal Pradesh, Delhi, Odisha, Chhattisgarh, Jharkhand, Mizoram, Nagaland and Uttarakhand as well as Nepal's Koshi Province.
 The global Bengali diaspora have well-established communities in the Middle East, Pakistan, Myanmar, the United Kingdom, the United States, Malaysia, Italy, Maldives, Canada, Australia, Japan, South Korea, and Singapore.

 Bengalis are a diverse group in terms of religious affiliations and practices.
 Approximately 70% are adherents of Islam with a large Hindu minority and sizeable communities of Christians and Buddhists.
 Bengali Muslims, who live mainly in Bangladesh, primarily belong to the Sunni denomination.
 Bengali Hindus, who live primarily in West Bengal, Tripura, Assam's Barak Valley, Jharkhand and Andaman and Nicobar Islands, generally follow Shaktism or Vaishnavism, in addition to worshipping regional deities.

+The total number of native speakers of the Bengali language worldwide is generally estimated at 300-310 million, a figure based on a synthesis of linguistic research and census-derived estimates.
+According to the consolidated findings of available data, two-thirds of Bengali speakers originate from present-day Bangladesh, meaning they are either of Bangladeshi descent or were born within the territory of Bangladesh.
+(Note: The number of Bangladeshis worldwide exceeds 190-195 million.
+Nearly 15 million Bangladeshis live outside Bangladesh and are not included during national census counts.
+Considering the total number of Bengalis to be around 300–310 million, Bangladeshis constitute approximately two-thirds of the global Bengali population.)
+In contrast, about one-third of Bengali speakers are Indian citizens or of Indian origin, with the majority residing in the regions of West Bengal, Tripura, and Assam.

 Bengalis have influenced and contributed to diverse fields, notably the arts and architecture, language, folklore, literature, politics, military, business, science and technology.